Steiner-254/Cyfrin-Updraft-Course/Begginer/Smart contract development with Solidity/Section 3 - Fund Me/Lesson3.md

 require(msg.value > 1 ether, "Didn't send enough ETH"); //if the condition is false, revert with the error message
 ```

+- An online tool like [Ethconverter](https://eth-converter.com/) can be useful for executing conversions between Ether, Wei, and Gwei.

 ##